manupptr/AWS-Cloud/README.md

 }
 ```

-TO list the stacks in cloudformation.The below command is used
+To list the stacks in cloudformation.The below command is used
 ```
 aws cloudformation describe-stacks
 ```